ClickHouse π€ DuckDB

 NOTE: ONLY WORKS AS FUNCTION, cannot return multiple rows or columns!

-• the actual content can be JSON, CSV, TSV with or without Column Names
+with the full resultsthe actual content can be JSON, CSV, TSV with or without Column Names

 <functions>